 This is not a product review site, but from time to time I may make mention of a product or book that has the potential to make traveling with kids easier or better.
 If the product was sent to me for free, I always disclose that information.

-I do take trips that are sponsored or paid for by airlines, resorts, or other tourist attractions.
+I have and do take trips that are sponsored or partially paid for by resorts or other tourist attractions.
 I always share when this is the case and am explicit about who paid for what.
 I also keep my writing relevant and honest so that you know you are getting a fair review.
 (That means sometimes I say I don’t like things.
 But I also say why).
-And I’ll never accept money to plug a product, book, or destination that I haven’t used, read, or visited myself.

 I also don’t exchange links with sites I don’t have a relationship with or publish guest posts from people I’ve never met before online or in person.